-Of all the different ideas that have been started lately, I think that the very best is the notion of celebrating "Mother's Day" once a year.
+Of all the different ideas that have been started lately, I think that the very best is the notion of celebrating once a year "Mother's Day".

 We decided to have a special celebration of Mother's Day.
 We thought it was a fine idea.
-It made us realise how much Mother had done for us throughout the years.
+It made us realise how much Mother had done for us for years.

 So we decided that we'd make it a great day, a holiday for all the family and do everything we could to make Mother happy.
 Father decided to take a holiday from his office, so as to help in celebrating the day.
-My sister Ann and I stayed home from college classes, and Mary and my brother, Will, stayed home from high school.
+And my sister Ann and I stayed home from college classes, and Mary and my brother Will stayed home from High School.
 It was our plan to make it a day just like Christmas or any big holiday and so we decided to decorate the house with flowers.
 We asked Mother to do it, because she always does it.